 within the Dover District.

-Councillors are elected by the general public to represent the constituents of a Ward.
 Each Council has its own Code of Conduct to which councillors must adhere.
 Councillors should conduct themselves in a way that is beyond reproach.
 However if you believe that a councillor has breached the Code of Conduct this page explains how to make a complaint and how your complaint will be dealt with.

 Make a formal complaint about a Councillor »